zimul8r/Cortex-Plus-Heroic/README.md

-# Marvel Heroic Roleplaying
+# Cortex Plus Heroic Roleplaying
-These character sheet(s) for the Marvel Heroic Roleplaying Game include a fully articulated version that mimics the layout and style of the MHR Datasheets from the original rule books.
+These character sheet(s) for the Cortex Plus Heroic Roleplaying Game include a fully articulated version that mimics the layout and style of the Datasheets from the original Marvel rule books.

 To use this character sheet, be sure to disable Legacy Sanitation under Character Sheet Template in Settings.